Top 6 use cases for edge video analytics in retail

-By leveraging a similar set of technologies to use case #4, edge video analytics solutions for retail can help organizations gain live insights into how frequently a given product goes out of stock in a day or hour.
+By leveraging a similar set of technologies in the previous use case, edge video analytics solutions for retail can help organizations gain live insights into how frequently a given product goes out of stock in a day or hour.

 Use case #6: Reduce shrink